dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

 keywords: [build a data pipeline]
 ---

-# Building data pipelines with `dlt`, from basic to advanced
+## Building data pipelines with `dlt`, from basic to advanced

 This is in-depth overview will take you through the main areas of pipelining with `dlt`.
 Go to the related pages you are instead looking for the [demo](try-in-colab.md), or the [walkthroughs](../walkthroughs).

-# Why build pipelines with `dlt`?
+## Why build pipelines with `dlt`?

-dlt offers functionality to support the entire extract and load process.
+`dlt` offers functionality to support the entire extract and load process.
 Let's look at the high level diagram:

 ![dlt source resource pipe diagram](/img/dlt-high-level.png)

-First, We have a `Pipeline` function, that can infer a schema from data and load the data to the destination.
+First, we have a `pipeline` function, that can infer a schema from data and load the data to the destination.
 We can use this pipeline with json data, dataframes, or other iterable objects such as generator functions.

 This pipeline provides effortless loading via a schema discovery, versioning and evolution